arabold/react-native-whirlwind/docs/index.md

 ### Whirlwind Way

-Instead of using semantic CSS classes, **Whirlwind** encourages the use of utility classes.
+Instead of using semantic CSS classes, **Whirlwind** encourages the use of utility classes that are freely combined to design your final look and feel:

 ```jsx
 import React from 'react'